Frequently Asked Questions

 What subjects does the School offer in the Sixth Form?

-Ancient History; Art; Biology; Chemistry; Classical Greek; Design & Technology; Design Engineering; Drama & Theatre; Economics; Business; English Literature; Geography; History; History of Art; Latin; Mathematics/Further Mathematics; Modern Languages; Music; Music Technology; Photography; Physics; Politics; Theology & Philosophy; and Sports Science.
+Ancient History; Art; Biology; Chemistry; Classical Greek; Design Technology & Engineering; Drama & Theatre; Economics; Business; English Literature; Geography; History; History of Art; Latin; Mathematics/Further Mathematics; Modern Languages; Music; Music Technology; Photography; Physics; Politics; Theology & Philosophy; and Sports Science.

 At what stage in his School career does a boy make subject choices?